 The SDKs provide you with the glue necessary to talk with a card reader (if you use one) and the code to make the remote calls to the Worldpay Integrated Payments Hub.

-Note that while one of the advantages to using the IPC SDK is the management of the card reader, you can still use this library for card not present applications or any other app that wants access to our vault, tokenization, and customer management features.
+Note that the IPCs are not locked down to the point to where they only operate with a card reader.
 Think you might one day move from card not present to card present?
-Develop against the app today and rest comfortable that your app will be ready to support card present transactions out of the box in the future with minimal updates.
+Develop against the app today using the original standard API call elements and your app will be ready to support card present transactions out of the box in the future with minimal updates.
 Simply change the IntegrationType value from '0' (card not present) to '1'.Another benefit is that the SDK can manage the network communications for you.
 You do not have to write code to build JSON request objects or perform network calls.
 Instead you can work with convenient classes and methods native to your environment.

 All of the code, technical documentation, and sample apps for the IPC environments are contained on GitHub.
 With one simple instruction, you can have the entire library, on your local machine ready to compile and run the sample app in under 10 minutes.
 While this page will give you a general overview of the capabilities of the IPC SDK, you will need to consult the README.MD file in your GitHub repository for the detailed API documentation.

 There are two different flavors of our SDKs.
-The Android and iOS implementations utilize a framework library that you will link into your application.
-You will make direct iOS and Android calls to this library.
+The implementation utilizes a framework library that you will link into your application.
+You will make direct iOS calls to this library.